 3. Wear White

 When possible, go for white clothing.
 Black and dark colors absorb heat, which will make body temperature rise.
 Do yourself a favor and lighten up your outfit.
-Don’t have
+Don’t have white garments?
+Light-colored clothing work just fine.3

 4. Splash Water On Specific Body Parts